Sendible insights The Official Social Media Logos and Icons (Updated Guidelines 2026)

 Here's what we know so far:

-Occasionally, the logo won't do as an image file, and you need it in a text-based format, e.g. to use on a website instead.
-These icons are sometimes referred to as glyphs and are usually available online.
+Occasionally, the logo won't work as an image file, and you need it in a text-based format to copy, e.g., for use on a website.
+These icons, also called glyphs, are usually available online.

 If you're looking to use these copy-and-paste icons in your marketing, remember that:

-Here are some websites our team has found the most reliable with their icon library and toolkit:
+Here are some websites our team has found the most reliable with their icon library and toolkit, which serves the online community and social media managers:

-It's worth mentioning that while using third-party libraries for logos and icons can be useful, there's always a small risk that they may not be accurate or are too customised based on the library style.
+It's worth mentioning that while using third-party libraries for logos and icons can be useful, there's always a small risk that they may not be accurate or may be too customised based on the library style.

 Whenever in doubt, refer back to the official brand guidelines set by social media networks, and you'll be fine.